TencentCloud/trtc-education-electron/README.en.md

 # Prepare the runtime environment

 > !
+Note:

-Note: Only Microsoft Windows OS and Mac OS supported.
+- Only Microsoft Windows OS and Mac OS supported.
+- **<span style="color:red">The computer must have physical cameras, microphones, and speaker devices to run the project normally.</span>**

 Node.js and Yarn are required for the source code to run.